EshaantheMelon/SawIt/README.md

 This project was developed with open source technology and is available for reuse.

+Application can be run on docker with docker-compose up in the root directory, the app can be found at http://localhost:8021 when done

 Please find the installation instructions and details about the Hyperledger Sawtooth framework below:

 ## Contents